moengage/MoEngage-iOS-SDK/README.md

 For more information about the SDK and manual installation, go to the following link --> http://docs.moengage.com/docs/sdk-integration

 Change log:
+v3.7.0
+SDK supports blacklisting of events to be tracked in the app.

 v3.6.0
 Inbox messages will have an expiry value, based on which it will be deleted from User Inbox.
 By default the value will be set to 30 days.